 git remote add upstream https://github.com/ArduPilot/ardupilot.git

-Fetch changes from the upstream respository (this simply downloads changes into a local cache, it will overwrite or modify your changes in any way).
+Fetch changes from the upstream repository (this simply downloads changes into a local cache, it will not overwrite or modify your changes in any way).
 If you are rebasing your branch on your own fork’s master branch, replace upstream with origin

 Rebase your current branch from the upstream’s master branch.